14 Best Voice to Text Apps for Android, iPhone & PC (2026)

 Problem: The app doesn't understand my accent

-Many people worry about this, but good apps like Voicetonotes.ai or speech-to-text.us work with all kinds of accents.
+Many people worry about this, but good apps like Voicetonotes.ai or Otter work with all kinds of accents.
 If an app doesn't understand you, try a different app.
 Don't change how you speak - find an app that understands you.

 Problem: The app makes too many mistakes